 1. Do Your Homework

 Before you follow up on a sales quote, you have to make sure you are addressing the right person.
 Unfortunately, it’s quite a common practice to send a proposal to such email addresses as firstname.lastname@example.org or email@example.com.
 Of course, you won’t achieve your goal this way since you need to talk to a decision maker.
 That’s why do research and understand who you should address to get your offer noticed.

-Besides, find out the details of the decision making process.
-You should know how much time it may take, which information the company requires, etc. And don’t be afraid to ask follow-up questions to get more information and establish good relationships.
+See which factors influence the decision making the process and adjust your message so that it fits the current customer needs.
+You should know how long does the decision making process take, which information the company requires, etc. And don’t be afraid to ask follow-up questions to get more information and establish good relationships.

 2. Set Clear Objectives and CTA

 Sending follow-ups to your perspective clients is a part of your sales pipeline.
 Therefore, the first question you should ask yourself is What am I trying to achieve with this quotation follow up email?

 In case of a quote, the objective is generally to sell.
 Yet, when it comes to the follow-up, the goal may change.
 For instance, you may aim to provide more details, schedule a meeting with your prospect, or offer them a discount.
 So, pick the objective and craft your letter around it.

 Your primary goal defines the call to action that you include to the email.
 Try to express the CTA as clear as possible, letting your lead know what you want from them.
 Some of the possible options may include:

 - Invite a prospect to a product demo.

 Let us schedule a product demo where I will explain how the product works and how it may benefit your business.
 What time is convenient for you?